MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 The extra wait state is inserted in line 113 in mem/mem.vhd.
 The arbitration between CPU and DMA is handled in lines 128-140.

+Additionally, the Rx DMA needs to be able to clear the RXDMA\_ENABLE register.
+This means modifying the memio module.

 ## Unit testing in simulation
 Due to the complexity it is beneficial to have a separate testbench to just test this new data path.
 So the testbench will be ethernet\_tb.vhd and will test the Ethernet wrapper module.

 In order to generate traffic on the Ethernet port, a PHY simulator will be used.
+Furthermore, a RAM simulator is added to receive the data written by the Rx DMA.

 ## Test program to run on hardware
 The program enters a busy loop polling the write pointer from the DMA.
 When